Bylaws and Standing Rules Submission Form

 Updating or Amending Bylaws

 - Request a copy of your Bylaws from Texas PTA.
-Use the Bylaws Snapshot Worksheet (emailed to you along with your Bylaws) as a guide.
+Use the Bylaws Snapshot Worksheet (this form is now an addendum to your Bylaws, scroll to the last page of the document, immediately follows the SOA page) as a guide.
 It lists the only editable sections of your Bylaws.

 - Appoint a committee to review your PTA’s Bylaws Snapshot Worksheet (and Standing Rules, if applicable) and propose any desired changes to your membership.